allgreed/digitalocean-token-scoper/README.md

 \* technically they have scoping, you can choose either write or read + write.
 Plz no sue.

 ## Usage
-It's heavily alpha right now - it's proven to work, but may require editing source code of PoC quality for your usecase
+It's heavily alpha right now - it's proven to work, but ~may~ will require editing source code of PoC quality for your usecase

 For now go for [dev](#dev)